cailleanC1C/C1C-Recruitment/docs/ops/Config.md

 - Invalid value ⇒ disabled; logs one admin-ping warning per feature key.
 - Startup continues regardless; platform services (cache, scheduler, watchdog, RBAC) are never gated.
 - The `recruitment_reports` row powers the Daily Recruiter Update (scheduler + manual command).
 The `placement_*` rows still control stub modules that only log load state.
+- Consumption sites must use the central accessor `modules.common.feature_flags.is_enabled("<feature_name>")`.
+Guardrails flag any FeatureToggles row that is not referenced through that accessor.

 Feature enable/disable is always sourced from the FeatureToggles worksheet; ENV variables must not be used for feature flags.